3dfx: Voodoo2

-Banshee
+Voodoo Banshee

-Near the end of 1998, 3dfx released the Banshee, which featured a lower price achieved through higher component integration, and a more complete feature-set including 2D acceleration, to target the mainstream consumer market.
+Near the end of 1998, 3dfx released the Voodoo Banshee, which featured a lower price achieved through higher component integration, and a more complete feature-set including 2D acceleration, to target the mainstream consumer market.
 A single-chip solution, the Banshee was a combination of a 2D video card and partial (only one texture mapping unit) Voodoo2 3D hardware.
 Due to the missing second TMU, in 3D scenes which used multiple textures per polygon, the Voodoo2 was significantly faster.
 However, in scenes dominated by single-textured polygons, the Banshee could match or exceed the Voodoo2 due to its higher clock speed and resulting greater pixel fillrate.

 Banshee's 2D acceleration was the first such hardware from 3dfx and it was very capable.
 It rivaled the fastest 2D cores from Matrox, Nvidia, and ATI.
 It consisted of a 128-bit 2D GUI engine and a 128-bit VESA VBE 3.0 VGA core.
 The graphics chip capably accelerated DirectDraw and supported all of the Windows Graphics Device Interface (GDI) in hardware, with all 256 raster operations and tertiary functions, and hardware polygon acceleration.
 The 2D core achieved near-theoretical maximum performance with a null driver test in Windows NT.

+Voodoo Banshee supports MPEG2 video acceleration.